Model-based and Data-driven Approaches for Downlink Massive MIMO Channel Estimation: Model-based Estimation of the Effective Downlink Channel Gain

 If there would have been equality in this expression, we can solve for $|\alpha_{lk}^{lk}|$ and obtain the following estimator which is the same estimator as provided in \cite{ngo2017no} for the single-cell case.

 by utilizing that $\alpha_{lk}^{lk}$ is approximately positive and by defining the following variable:

 Based on \eqref{eq:Xilkv1Orig}, we propose the following estimator of the effective channel gain:

 The second case corresponds to utilizing the mean value as the estimate of the effective channel gain, as previously proposed in \cite{Marzetta2006a}.
 The switching point $\Theta_{lk}$ between the two cases in \eqref{eq:alphalkhat} should have a value above $T_{lk}$, so that $ \xi_{lk} - T_{lk} > 0$ and thus the square-root provides a real number.
-We will show later that somewhat larger switching points are desirable to maximize the performance of the proposed estimator.

-We stress that the proposed estimator in \eqref{eq:alphalkhat} can be applied along with any precoding technique, but then the expectations with respect to the small-scale fading will have to be computed by numerically integration or Monte-Carlo methods.
-Next, we will provide examples of when the expectations can be computed in closed form.
+We will show later that somewhat larger switching points are desirable to maximize the performance of the proposed estimator. { We stress that the proposed estimator in \eqref{eq:alphalkhat} can be applied along with any precoding technique, but then the expectations with respect to the small-scale fading will have to be computed by numerical integration or Monte-Carlo methods.
+The latter can be utilized in practice by taking a sample average based on measurements obtained in different coherence intervals in time and frequency.} Next, we will provide examples of when the expectations can be computed in closed form.
 To compare the performance of our proposed approach with other available schemes, we consider the normalized MSE at the user $k$ in cell $l$ defined as